 So how should a construction professional approach the topic of securing a site during the construction phase?
-Of course, security should be part of the overall development plan, and budget but on occasion it can be left to the last minute, or a vendor lets a client down and there is a gap in the planned arrangements.
-Loss equipment and materials can run into hundreds of millions of dollars of lost revenue so in the words of Benjamin Franklin “If you fail to plan, you are planning to fail!”.
+Of course, security and exchange commission should be part of the overall development plan, and budget but on occasion, it can be left to the last minute, or a vendor lets a client down and there is a gap in the planned arrangements.
+Loss of equipment and materials can run into hundreds of millions of dollars of lost revenue so in the words of Benjamin Franklin “If you fail to plan, you are planning to fail!”.
 We think this a particularly apt quote when applied to all our security clients and their valuable business interests.

 This is basic – so forgive us for stating the obvious.
 But you would be surprised the number of sites we see where the perimeter is not clear and is not secure.
 So, taking control of the perimeter to any site is the starting point for a construction site security plan.
 The site is going to be staked out and a perimeter fence of some kind is usually going to be created.
 Once the site is designated there are the usual considerations of access and egress on to the site.
 These should be managed so that management know at any time who is on the site and what their purpose is for being on site.
-A way to do control this is by having a site guard shack (if possible) where visitors and employees are required to sign in and sign out.
+A way to do control this is by having a construction site security guard shack (if possible) where visitors and employees are required to sign in and sign out.
 You may be able to introduce a pass system.
 Whatever you plan, the entrance to the site needs to be sufficient to allow plant, machinery and materials to enter the site, but in a controlled way.
 Using security officers and or CCTV can ensure the entrance is monitored 24 x 7.

 For construction sites we are promoting the deployment of highly trained security K9s and their handlers, to provide patrol services.
-Firstly no one wants to tackle a K9 if they are found to be where they shouldn’t and secondly the K9 actually provides a level of security for the handler/officer who is often working alone in unsociable hours.
+Firstly no one wants to tackle a K9 if they are found to be where they shouldn’t and secondly the K9 actually provides a level of security post orders for the handler/officer who is often working alone in unsociable hours.